autenticami/autenticami.github.io/docs/getting-started.md

 ## Application Integration via SDK

 Once everything is configured, you can go ahead with the integration into your application.
-This can be done using a Autenticami SDK for your application language.
+This can be done using an Autenticami SDK for your application language.

 Below is an example of integration in a python application with fastapi.